mansuedei/epam-lab-node-js/README.md

 ## HW2-5: How to start an express server

 Run `npm run devStart` in the project folder.
-To run the API commands
+To run the API commands it is advised to install the 'REST Client' VSCode extension.
+Then you can run commands directly from the route.rest file.

 ## Further help